emanguy/rust-rest/doc/configuration.md

 This template is configured via environment variables, as that is typically how microservices are configured when deployed with Docker.
-For both the ability to rename environment variables across the microservice and to track environment variable usage within the application, environment variable names are defined as constants in the `app_env` package.
-Environment variables used specifically in tests are defined in the `app_env::test` package.
+For both the ability to rename environment variables across the microservice and to track environment variable usage within the application, environment variable names are defined as constants in the `app_env` module.
+Environment variables used specifically in tests are defined in the `app_env::test` module.
 This can also be used as a way to document environment variables.

 Here's an example of how these environment variables might be defined: